 - Can you imagine what it would be like if you lived before people had cars, machines, and grocery stores?
-How do you think those people got their food? - Well early people learned how to work with the animals; people made sure the animals were healthy and had plenty of food, and the animals helped people perform tasks.
+How do you think those people got their food? - O Well early people learned how to work with the animals; people made sure the animals were healthy and had plenty of food, and the animals helped people perform tasks.
 This is what we call domestication. - "Early cattle served a triple purpose for the humans who raised them.
-They
+They provided meat, milk, and labor.
+Cattle are no longer used as beasts of burden,

-- provided meat, milk, and labor.
-Cattle are no longer used as beasts of burden, but they still provide us with meat and dairy products."
-(Oklahoma Ag in the Classroom: Dairy Facts) - O As time went on people learned that some cattle were better at making milk and others were better at making meat; so, we separated them into dairy cattle, the one's that give us milk, and beef cattle, the ones that give us meat. - Today we are going to learn all about dairy cattle and dairy farms here in Oklahoma, and why they are so important to us.
+- but they still provide us with meat and dairy products."
+(Oklahoma Ag in the Classroom: Dairy Facts) - As time went on people learned that some cattle were better at making milk and others were better at making meat, much like you might be better at math and someone else might be better at science.
+Early people saw this as an opportunity to specialize cattle in one area or another, so they began breeding them to be better at producing milk or better at producing meet.
+This made two very different kinds of cattle: dairy cattle, those that produce milk for us, and beef cattle, those that produce meat for us. - Today we are going to learn all about dairy cattle and dairy farms here in Oklahoma, and why they are so important to us.